esqu1/SpringAPCSProj/README.md

 Dennis then fixed an issue that occured when balls collided with vertices, finishing off the ball-bouncing mechanism for prisms.<br />
 Dennis then created a Container class that would hold various elements in the board (because the ArrayList class was too inefficient for him).

+-- The "june1" branch contains the demo version. --

 6/1/15<br />
 Brandon started writing a Cylinder class for a new kind of brick, while Dennis started writing a Sphere class.<br />
+Brandon also made the balls on the board detect out of bounds, and made the reflect if they did.
 Dennis then created an M.java class that would house all static math-related methods.<br />
 Dennis then made some changes in order to accomodate a menu.<br />